 The raw materials used by the Group include fabrics and non-woven fabrics (TNT), solvents, resins and polymers.
-These are mainly virgin raw materials, with the exception of some fabrics and polymers that are also purchased regenerated.

 The other materials purchased by the Group in that necessary for the production processes but not part of the final product are additives and lubricants.